carlortiz/todolist/README.md

 # General

-This web app is built with basic CRUD functionality, and a user login and registration system.
+This website includes a user login and registration feature using Django’s authentication system.
+There is also a dynamic search feature to allow users to filter for specific tasks

 # Tools
 - Django 4.1